SzBenedek2006/RIG-Linux/README.md

 - [ ] Add haptic feedback on Android and speaker feedback in other supported devices
 - [x] Add a progressbar
 - [ ] Add CLI completion
+- [ ] Add a calculator for file size

 ## Supported OS-es
 GNU/Linux, Android/Linux (see the Termux section), and maybe MacOS and BSD systems.